 Notes on the Future of the Media Workplace

 Even in an industry that has dealt with a near constant level of change, the COVID-19 pandemic is a larger than usual event.
-The new competitive media environment, the cord cutters and issues of OTT, the problems of the “repack”; these issues are still there but have been reduced to future discussions.
+The issues of the new competitive media environment, the cord cutters, OTT and VOD, the problems of the “repack”; these issues are still there for the entire industry but these conversions have been muted for a moment.
 With all live sports around the world shut down, an entire network broadcast center closed, a cable network anchor hosting a show from his basement for weeks while sick with COVID, and live audience shows canceled everywhere, this situation will become a new benchmark for the resilience of the Media and Entertainment industry during a crisis.
 The professionals who have supported the production and distribution of information and entertainment will be able to congratulate themselves when this is over for continuing to provide what are essential services during a worldwide crisis.
-But how will this affect the media industry long-term?
+But how will this affect the media industry long term?

 From Onsite to Remote Production